neelS-hah/vector-embedding-exploration/index.md

 ## 6.Additional Information

-Video Link to Our Presentation: https://youtu.be/K-uCKlmn7SY
+<a href="https://BorealBlizzard.github.io/page1.html/">Video Link to Our Presentation</a>